gburtini/Probability-Distributions-for-PHP/README.md

 Future Work
 -----------
+	* First, implement the interface for all distributions!
 	* Implement more univariate distributions.
-For example, any of: Cauchy, chi-squared, exponential, F, geometric, hypergeometric, Laplace, log-normal, Maxwell–Boltzmann, Pareto, Poisson, Rademacher, Rayleigh, Student's t, uniform, Wakeby, Weibull, Zipf, Zipf-Mandelbrot
+For example, any of: Binomial, Cauchy, chi-squared, exponential, F, geometric, hypergeometric, Laplace, log-normal, Maxwell–Boltzmann, Pareto, Poisson, Rademacher, Rayleigh, Student's t, uniform, Wakeby, Weibull, Zipf, Zipf-Mandelbrot
 	* Implement support for multivariate distributions, especially the [https://en.wikipedia.org/wiki/Multivariate_normal_distribution](multivariate normal), but also: Dirchlet (beta), multinomial, etc.
 	* Generalization of distributions' implementation where appropriate, such as an [https://en.wikipedia.org/wiki/Elliptical_distribution](elliptical distributions) approach to implementing the normal or a categorical distribution implementation of the Bernoulli.
 	* Design a good interface for alternative parameterizations (for example, [https://en.wikipedia.org/wiki/Normal_distribution#Alternative_parameterizations](precision-denoted normal) and mode and concentration denoted beta).